Working Mothers and Breastfeeding

 It takes time to learn how to pump breastmilk especially when you are at work.
 It helps if you are able to relax. massage your breasts and gently rub your nipples before you start to pump.
 Think of your baby and visualize feeding him for that will help milk to flow.

 Breastmilk should be stored in a cool, dry place and if possible, in a refrigerator but never with medical specimens.
-Milk container should always be labelled with your name and the date of when you expressed the milk.
+The milk container should always be labeled with your name and the date of when you expressed the milk.

 Breastfeeding is a necessary part of bringing up an infant and should be treated as such by the nursing mother and by the other staff where she works and whose support she may need from time to time.